(3 votes, average: 4.67 out of 5, rated)

 Certificate Transparency is a security mechanism that aims to improve the security of the public key infrastructure (PKI) by publicly logging all issued SSL/TLS certificates.
 This allows anyone to monitor the issuance of new certificates and detect any suspicious or fraudulent activity.
 Domain owners use this mechanism to monitor the issuance of certificates for their domains and detect any unauthorized certificates.
-This is done by sending a copy of the certificate to a CT log, which is a publicly accessible append-only log that stores all certificates that are issued.
+To accomplish this, individuals send a copy of the certificate to a CT log, which stores all issued certificates and is publicly accessible as an append-only log.

 The logs are auditable, meaning that anyone can check that a certificate has been properly logged by looking it up in the log, and also anyone can detect any suspicious or fraudulent activity, like a certificate that was issued for a domain that the certificate authority should not have issues for a domain that was not registered.

-Browsers and other clients can also check the logs to ensure that the certificate being presented is valid and has been logged by a trusted log.
+To ensure the validity of the presented certificate and that a trusted log has logged it, browsers and other clients can also check the logs.
 This is done by checking the certificate against the Certificate Transparency logs to ensure that it has been properly logged and that it has not been revoked.
 Without CT in place, Chrome shows an error message like this:

 So how is certificate transparency achieved?
 Let’s find out.